Ablikon/Midterm-SystemDesign/StudentPortal/GSP_System_Design.md

 5. **[Requirements Specification](requirements_specification.md)** - Comprehensive specification of functional and non-functional requirements for the GSP system.

 6. **[Implementation Strategy](implementation_strategy.md)** - Development phases, timeline, and deployment strategy for the GSP implementation.

-All diagrams are created using Mermaid syntax and can be viewed using online tools like [Mermaid Live Editor](https://mermaid.live/) or Markdown editors with Mermaid support.

----

-This system design document provides a comprehensive blueprint for the Global Student Portal.
-The actual implementation may be phased based on institutional priorities and resource availability.